butlerPaul1987/Automation/Powershell/README.md

 - [x] Checks files in certain directory
 - [x] If count in said directory is greater than 0 it will move the files
 - [x] It will format and send an email to alert staff of quarantined files

+### PostgreSQL backup script
+This was written with the goal of generating nightly backups of our Postgres databases and generating a log file which would get emailed daily to a given recipient.